Basketball The Court

 Parts Of The Court

-A basketball court is comprised of many parts.
+A basketball court consists of many parts.
 Some of these pieces have multiple names, so here is a list of all the components of a court you should know:

 Basketball Court Lines